Table of Contents

 Diagnostic Workup for Diabetes Insipidus in Children

-The first diagnostic test for the workup of diabetes insipidus is to perform a urine analysis to check the urine specific gravity of a first morning urine sample.
+The first diagnostic test for the workup of diabetes insipidus is a urine analysis to check the urine specific gravity of a first-morning urine sample.
 The urine is usually diluted.
-Serum sodium and serum osmolarity should be also checked in the child.
-In most cases, serum sodium levels are elevated and serum osmolarity can be greater than 300 mOsm/kg.
+In most cases, serum sodium levels are elevated, and serum osmolarity can be greater than 300 mOsm/kg.

-When the above investigations show clues suggestive of diabetes insipidus, a 24-hour urine collection is indicated.
-Total urine output is usually elevated while the number of osmoles excreted per day is low.
+When the above investigations indicate diabetes insipidus, a 24-hour urine collection is indicated.
+The total urine output is usually elevated, while the number of osmoles excreted per day is low.

 Water deprivation test

 To confirm the diagnosis of diabetes insipidus and differentiate between central and nephrogenic forms of the disease, a water deprivation test is indicated.
 Urine and blood osmolality are first checked at baseline.
-Afterwards, we deprive the patient from water after breakfast.
-Water deprivation should be limited to 7 hours for children and 4 hours for infants.
-During the deprivation period, one should attempt to measure serum and urine osmolality every two hours.
-If polyuria persists, intranasal desmopressin is administered.
+Afterward, deprive the patient of water after breakfast.
+Water deprivation should be limited to seven hours for children and four hours for infants.
+During the deprivation period, measure serum and urine osmolality every two hours.
+If polyuria persists, administer intranasal desmopressin.

 The interpretation of the water deprivation test is as follows:

-The normal response for the water deprivation test and desmopressin is to see a urine-to-serum osmolality ratio of 1.5 or higher or an increase in that ratio of 1.0 or more from baseline.
-This normal response is expected in central diabetes insipidus but not in nephrogenic diabetes insipidus.
+The normal response for the water deprivation test and desmopressin is a urine-to-serum osmolality ratio of 1.5 or higher or an increase in that ratio of 1.0 or more from baseline.
+This normal response is expected in central diabetes insipidus, but not in nephrogenic diabetes insipidus.